dsogo/evangelion/README.md

 # evangelion
-Bot to RT everything with the word evangelion
+Bot to RT everything with #evangelion